Efficient Detection of Complex Event Patterns Using Lazy Chain Automata: Lazy Chain NFA

 We will proceed now to the formal description.
 Let $E_{i}$ denote the set of outgoing edges of $q_{i}$.
 Let $Prec_{ord}\left(e\right)$ denote all events preceding an event $e$ in an order $ord$.
 Similarly, let $Succ_{ord}\left(e\right)$ denote all events succeeding $e$ in $ord$.
 Then, $E_{i}$ will contain the following edges: \begin{itemize} \item $e_{i}^{ignore}=\left(q_{i},q_{i},ignore,Prec_{sel}\left(e_{i}\right),true,\varnothing,\varnothing\right)$: any event whose type corresponds to one of the already taken events is ignored. \item $e_{i}^{store}=\left(q_{i},q_{i},store,Succ_{sel}\left(e_{i}\right),true,\varnothing,\varnothing\right)$: any event that might be taken in one of the following states is stored in the input buffer. \item $e_{i}^{timeout}=\left(q_{i},R,ignore,timeout,true,\varnothing,\varnothing\right)$: if a timeout event is detected, the NFA instance proceeds to the rejecting state and is subsequently discarded. \item $e_{i}^{take}=\left(q_{i},q_{i+1},take,e_{i},cond_{i},prec_{i},succ_{i}\right)$: an event of type $e_{i}$ is taken only if it satisfies the conditions required by the initial pattern (denoted by $cond_{i}$). \end{itemize} Now we will define how ordering filters $prec_{i}$ and $succ_{i}$ are calculated.
 Given a set $S$ of events, let $Latest\left(S\right)$ be the latest event in $S$ (i.e., an event with the largest timestamp value).
 Correspondingly, let $Earliest\left(S\right)$ denote the earliest event in $S$.
 Finally, let $seq$ denote the original sequence order as specified by the input pattern.

 The ordering filters for a \textit{take} edge $e_{i}^{take}$ will be defined as follows:

-It is easy to see that $prec_{i}$ and $succ_{i}$ consist of a single element each. $prec_{i}$ contains the latest event preceding $e_{i}$ in the original sequence order, out of those already accepted when the state $q_{i}$ is reached.
+It can be seen that $prec_{i}$ and $succ_{i}$ consist of a single element each. $prec_{i}$ contains the latest event preceding $e_{i}$ in the original sequence order, out of those already accepted when the state $q_{i}$ is reached.
 Similarly, $succ_{i}$ holds the earliest event, out of those available, succeeding $e_{i}$ in $seq$.

-The Lazy Chain NFA for sequence patterns will thus be defined as follows:
+The Chain NFA for sequence patterns will thus be defined as follows: